prof-rossetti/georgetown-opim-557-201710/notes/software/apis.md

 # Software APIs Overview

-Humans often interface with software manually, using a graphical user interface (GUI) which most likely includes buttons, navigation menus, drag-and-drop functionality, etc.
+Humans often interface with software manually, using a **Graphical User Interface (GUI)** which most likely includes buttons, navigation menus, drag-and-drop functionality, etc.

 However, many applications also allow programmatic use.
 By specifying an **Application Programming Interface (API)**, or instructions on how to use the software programmatically, applications allow both humans and other applications to send data to the application and receive data from it.